Sociology: Classical theory

 The contemporary discipline of sociology is theoretically multi-paradigmatic in line with the contentions of classical social theory.
 Randall Collins' well-cited survey of sociological theory retroactively labels various theorists as belonging to four theoretical traditions: Functionalism, Conflict, Symbolic Interactionism, and Utilitarianism.

 Accordingly, modern sociological theory predominantly descends from functionalist (Durkheim) and conflict (Marx and Weber) approaches to social structure, as well as from symbolic-interactionist approaches to social interaction, such as micro-level structural (Simmel) and pragmatist (Mead, Cooley) perspectives.
-Utilitarianism (aka rational choice or social exchange), although often associated with economics, is an established tradition within sociological theory.
+Utilitarianism (also known as rational choice or social exchange), although often associated with economics, is an established tradition within sociological theory.

 Lastly, as argued by Raewyn Connell, a tradition that is often forgotten is that of Social Darwinism, which applies the logic of Darwinian biological evolution to people and societies.
 This tradition often aligns with classical functionalism, and was once the dominant theoretical stance in American sociology, from c.
 1881, associated with several founders of sociology, primarily Herbert Spencer, Lester F. Ward, and William Graham Sumner.

 Contemporary sociological theory retains traces of each of these traditions and they are by no means mutually exclusive.